jlingford/personal-website/content/posts/colabfold/colabfold.md

 wait

 ```
+Some important notes worth mentioning with this example sbatch script:
-Be sure to edit this template to only include either the poetry or conda virtual
+* Be sure to edit this template to only include either the poetry or conda virtual
 environment, as well as edit details specific to your use case.
-The ColabFold result files will be output in the directory specified by `#SBATCH --chdir=`, so it's important to set that to somewhere useful.
+* The ColabFold result files will be output in the directory specified by `#SBATCH --chdir=`, so it's important to set that to somewhere useful.
 Same goes for the `.err` file, which we'll need for the Jupyter notebook token in step 6.
-The "port" must be included either by editing the
+* The "port" must be included (how to find an open port is described in the next step)
-sbatch script directly in an editor if you are going off of this template as is.
-Speaking of the port, that's the next step.
+* It's necessary to specify a number of CPUs under `--cpus-per-task=` for the ColabFold code to run at all.
+This is because ColabFold runs the initial MMseqs2 step for generating an MSA with CPUs, not GPUs.
+Additionally, the optional Amber relax step can only be run on CPUs.
+* For simplicities sake, I usually request as much GPU RAM as possible under `--mem=`,
+though 200G tends to be plenty for proteins between 100-500 sequence length.

 ## 3. Find open ssh port